Krupka: Etymology

-The name "Krupka" was derived from an Old-Czech word krupý, which approximately means "large".
+The name Krupka was derived from the old Czech adjective krupá, which means 'rough'.
+Krupá was a name of a nearby hill.
+The German name Graupen was created by transcription of the Czech name.

 Geography

 Krupka is located about 3 km north of Teplice and 11 km east of Ústí nad Labem.
 The southern part of the municipal territory with the built-up area lies the Most Basin, the northern part lies in the Ore Mountains.

 On the southern border of Krupka there is the Kateřina Reservoir, built at the beginning of the 20th century.
-It was built as part of water management protection, and today it is also used for recreational purposes.
+It was built as part of water management protection and today it is also used for recreational purposes.

 History

 The origin of the original mining town is connected with the mining of tin ore and its further processing.
-The first written mention of Krupka is from 1305 in a deed of King Wenceslaus II.
+The first written mention of Krupka is in a deed of King Wenceslaus II from 1305.
 In 1330, existence of a guard fortress is mentioned.
 After the Hussite Wars, Krupka gained town privileges.
+During the late Middle Ages, the region was one of the world-leading producers of tin.

 In the 17th century, problems with mining activities began to appear, and tin sales were stuck.
 The Thirty Years' War adversely affected mining.
-In 1708, the Clary-Aldringen family purchased the Krupka manor, and owned it until 1918.
+In 1708, the Clary-Aldringen family purchased the Krupka estate and owned it until 1918.

 In the 19th century, the economic centre moved to neighbouring Bohosudov with the establishment of new factories and lignite mines.
-In 1858, the railroad to Bohosudov was built.
+In 1858, the railway to Bohosudov was built.
 In 1898, Bohosudov was promoted to a town.
-From 1938 to 1945, Krupka was one of the municipalities in Sudetenland.
-In 1960, Bohosudov was merged with Krupka and became its most populated town part.
+From 1938 to 1945, Krupka and Bohosudov were annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+In 1960, Bohosudov was merged with Krupka and became its most populated municipal part.

 Demographics

+Transport

+Two railway lines passes through Krupka: Děčín–Kadaň and Ústí nad Labem–Litvínov.
+The train station is named Krupka-Bohosudov.

+Sport

+The town is home to the association football team FK Krupka, which plas in lower amateur tiers.
+The table tennis club has a long tradition in Krupka.
+Other organized sports in Krupka are athletics, swimming, floorball and bicross.
+The athletics stadium known as the TJ Baník stadium previously hosted motorcycle speedway from 1958 to 1966 and hosted a final round of the Czechoslovak Individual Speedway Championship for four consecutive years from 1959 to 1962.